 No, we do not accept applications from students who have a GPA of less than 3.0.
 Please see our main Scholarship Program page for other opportunities to which you may apply.

-All applicants must submit the following in addition to the application: 1) scanned copy of either your passport or national ID card; and 2) full transcript (official or unofficial) of the academic degree you are currently pursuing.
+All applicants must submit the following in addition to the application: 1) estimated budget until graduation; 2) full transcript (official or unofficial) of the academic degree you are currently pursuing; 3) scanned copy of either your passport or national ID card; 4) 2 recommendation letters; 5) resume.
 We recommend you collect these documents as early as possible in order to ensure you complete your application on time.

 No, the Hardship Fund is intended to serve as gap funding for students who might not otherwise graduate without financial assistance.
 Please see our main Scholarship Program page for other opportunities to which you may apply.